ninjaProtocol/Arma3_F3Missions/fa3_c48_winter_invasion_v1.Altis/readme.txt

 Helicopter AI at the start *may* misbehave inexplicably, and buck around.
 Please avoid feeling sick, consume Party issued medicine.

-All changelogs are for vX (where X={1,2,3...}) releases, not minor day-to-day work between.
+All changelogs are for vX (where X={1,2,3...}) releases or bugfixes, not minor day-to-day work in-between.
 For my sanity.

 08. CHANGE HISTORY